 Entrepreneur Wannabe: The Story of My Entrepreneurial Journey

 From the moment I became pregnant with my first child, I always wanted to stay at home and be with my children.
 But it was also important to me to contribute to the family income.
-So I decided when my son was born I was going to find paid work I could do from home.
+So I decided when my son was born that I was going to find paid work I could do from home.

 I wanted to be an entrepreneur and start my own business.
 But I wanted it to be something of my own and was not interested in hiring employees.
 I figured hiring employees could get tricky and I liked the idea of a one-woman show so to speak!